zipmark/rspec_api_documentation/README.md

 * Several new options on `parameter` helper.

     - `with_example: true`.
-This option will adjust your description of the parameter with the passed value.
+This option will adjust your example of the parameter with the passed value.
+    - `example: <value>`.
+Will provide a example value for the parameter.
     - `default: <value>`.
 Will provide a default value for the parameter.
     - `minimum: <integer>`.
 Will setup upper limit for your parameter.
     - `maximum: <integer>`.
 Will setup lower limit for your parameter.